rsafier/Turnbase/Turnbase.Server/GameEngineDesignAndPlan.md

   - Write tests in `Turnbase.Tests` to simulate SignalR client connections.
   - Use in-memory SQLite database for state persistence testing.
   - Validate end-to-end flow: joining room, making moves, receiving events, state saving/loading.
   **Note**: Integration tests are implemented in `CoinFlipGameIntegrationTests.cs` covering room joining, game events, and state persistence.
+All tests are passing as of the latest run.

 - [X] **Full Implementation**
   **Status**: Completed